pbanos/botanic/README.md

 Flags:
   -h, --help                    help for split
-  -s, --split-output string     path to a CSV (.csv) or SQLite3 (.db) file, or a PostgreSQL DB connection URL to dump the output of the split set (required)
+  -s, --split-output string     path to a CSV (.csv) or SQLite3 (.db) file, or a PostgreSQL or MongoDB connection URL to dump the output of the split set (required)
   -p, --split-probability int   probability as percent integer that a sample of the set will be assigned to the split set (default 20)

 Global Flags:
-  -i, --input string      path to an input CSV (.csv) or SQLite3 (.db) file, or a PostgreSQL DB connection URL with data to use to grow the tree (defaults to STDIN, interpreted as CSV)
+  -i, --input string      path to an input CSV (.csv) or SQLite3 (.db) file, or a PostgreSQL or MongoDB connection URL with data to use to grow the tree (defaults to STDIN, interpreted as CSV)
   -m, --metadata string   path to a YML file with metadata describing the different features available available on the input file (required)
-  -o, --output string     path to a CSV (.csv) or SQLite3 (.db) file, or a PostgreSQL DB connection URL to dump the output set (defaults to STDOUT in CSV)
+  -o, --output string     path to a CSV (.csv) or SQLite3 (.db) file, or a PostgreSQL or MongoDB connection URL to dump the output set (defaults to STDOUT in CSV)
   -v, --verbose
 $
 ```